mattallty/Caporal.js/README.md

 Using an `Array`, Caporal will check that it contains the argument/option passed.

-**Note**: It is not possible to cast user input with this method, only check it, so it's basicaly only interesting for strings, but a major advantage is that this method will allow autocompletion of arguments and option *values*.
+**Note**: It is not possible to cast user input with this method, only checking it, so it's basically only interesting for strings, but a major advantage is that this method will allow autocompletion of arguments and option *values*.

 ```javascript